 Unethical and unscrupulous people create mistrust.
 I despise them.
 Pay a fair price and always make sure you tell an unsuspecting seller what they have.
 Steeling the Hemi GTX from the little old lady is wrong and most certainly not something to brag about.
 Everyone wants to be a flipper but very few will want to be the “flippee”.
 Buying a car filled with short cuts like house wiring and countless plumbing junctions after junctions is bad quality and is unsafe.
 People can die.
 While everyone including myself likes to make a buck, creating an unsafe vehicle that goes down the road is wrong.

 Reality TV shows are good entertainment but some programs have created unsafe and ironically unrealistic picture of the car hobby.
 Finding, building driving is what the car hobby is all about.
 Flipping unsafe low quality junk for big fast profit is not a hobby but instead is a business model, and a bad one for the hobby at that.
 Don’t be that guy and please don’t be that unsuspecting consumer and buy an unsafe car in haste.
 Talk to the owner and get the story.
-If you cant get the story on a car, say at an auction, please do not buy the car.
+If you can’t get the story on a car, say at an auction, please do not buy the car.
 Identify your seller as either a businessman or a hobbyist.
-A good hobbyist can and oftentimes will make a profit, which when done ethically, is grand for all parties.
+A good hobbyist can and oftentimes will make a profit, when done ethically, meaning some value was added, this is grand for all parties.
+A well respected attorney once told me, “to defend profit be able to demonstrate that you actually did work for the money. “- Jake